How grocery chains can beat Walmart

 Walmart beat grocers at the price game because low prices were never part of their brands.
 They were only marketing messages while Walmart means low prices.

 In our corner of the world in North Carolina, a once-thriving Food Lion was doomed the instant the nearby Walmart added a grocery.
-It closed months later and has sat empty ever since.
+The Food Lion location closed months later and has sat empty ever since.

 So how do you approach the changing food environment (with its higher prices) with a large segment of shoppers buying based on price?